-- Two HWs are completed over the course of the semester. - Three HWs are "regular" assignments assigned and completed in ~ 2 weeks. - When you see a HW on Canvas, remember to use the due date, not the available until date.
+- Two HWs are completed over the course of the semester. - Three HWs are "regular" assignments assigned/completed in about 2 weeks. - When you see a HW on Canvas, remember to use the due date, not the available until date. - In the office hours the week before the HW is due, you are free to come ask about your answers.